ItayGarin/itaygarin.github.io/_posts/2016-05-28-rust-vs-c-pitfalls.md

 As it turns out, Rust's [lifetime](https://doc.rust-lang.org/book/lifetimes.html) checks apply to more than just locally defined variables.
 They also apply to returned values.

-In contrast to C and C++, when returning a reference, the Rust compiler makes sure that it will remain valid when it finally reaches the caller. i.e., the compiler verifies that the returned reference will **live** long enough.
+In contrast to C, when returning a reference, the Rust compiler makes sure that it will remain valid when it finally reaches the caller. i.e., the compiler verifies that the returned reference will **live** long enough.
 Thus, it can be said that Rust references ALWAYS point to valid memory.